Incony questrists: Shakespeare’s ‘rare ornaments’ of the English language

 All the world’s a stage…

 If you read some of the writings of contemporary authors, especially Thomas Nashe, you would be confronted with a vocabulary that seems to us far more esoteric than Shakespeare’s – but this may be simply because Shakespeare’s writings have become so more familiar over the centuries.
-Some words that he apparently coined are still in use: examples are abstemious, accommodation, addiction, comply, discontent, frugal, and reinforcement.
+Some words that he apparently coined are still in use.
 So of course are many phrases, some of which have become proverbial – we can all probably think of such obvious examples as ‘more sinned against than sinning’, ‘a consummation devoutly to be wished’, ‘all the world’s a stage’, and so on.
 But many of his coinages too are no longer current – examples are comart, cursorary, empiricutic, exsufflicate, incony, questrist, and villagery, all unknown to my spellchecker, although all of them appear in that comprehensive record of the English language past and present, the OED.

 Shakespeare was especially fond of coining negative forms beginning with un-, such as unprofited, untender, untitled, and untutored, some of which are still used today.
 Of course what he did with the words he invented, or imported from other languages, is far more important than their newness; but certainly his fecund mind enriched our language in incalculable ways.